Bauchibred/ethernaut-solutions/README.md

 # Solutions to the Ethernaut challenges

-This repo is all about me solving the ethernaut challenges and giving you hints on how to solve thewm yourselves.
+This repo is all about me solving the ethernaut challenges and giving you hints on how to solve them yourselves.

 ## 0. Hello Ethernaut